Brandys-AlgoRythem/Online-Growth-Ad-Strategy-BrandyCornett-Portfolio/Aura-Elixirs-Photo-Carousel-Ad.md

 ✨ **From Concept to Campaign for a Mock Tech Venture** ✨

 This project showcases the process of building a brand identity and initial advertising strategy for "Aura," a hypothetical tech business, from the ground up.
 It's a demonstration of strategic thinking in marketing, content creation, and brand messaging, designed to take a new product from an idea to a market-ready concept.
-The financial projections and business analysis for Aura (previously documented) provide the foundational business context for this advertising work.
+The financial projections and business analysis for Aura (accessible via the [**Aura Financials Google Sheet here**](https://docs.google.com/spreadsheets/d/1aQovV6U5lPfw7v_mUeOR2OMquw6sb1LEu8K3nIR4KgU/edit?usp=sharing) and also represented by individual CSV data files) provide the foundational business context for this advertising work.

 ---